CyberPunkMetalHead/Cryptocurrency-Sentiment-Bot/README.md

 3. Be a chad and buy whatever reddit virgins say not to.

 ## No code solutions
 If you're looking for an easy no-code solution for a crypto trading bot - check out [**Aesir Crypto Trading Bot**](https://aesircrypto.com).
-It's easy to use and has a wide range of features including Copy Trading, Volatilty Trading, in addition to being one of the fastest trading bot platforms on the market.
+It's easy to use and has a wide range of features including Copy Trading, Volatility Trading, in addition to being one of the fastest trading bot platforms on the market.
 <br><br>For more Algotraing talk, [**Join the Aesir Discord**](https://discord.gg/4GGezGQhhg)